 Lyocell garments are generally very easy to take care of.
 Wash up to 40ºC, do not bleach, can be tumble dried on low heat.
 Line dry for a crease free fabric, dry in the shade for color protection.

-When ironing be sure to iron on medium temperature on the wrong side of the fabric so it doesn't get to shiny.
+When ironing be sure to iron on medium temperature on the inside-out of the fabric so it doesn't get to shiny.

 Cupro can be machine washed, and where colored colors can be washed on a normal, warm (not hot!) temperature, it's better to stick to the cold water when washing dark colored pieces.
 Avoid tumble dry and line dry for crease free.

-Be sure to iron on medium temperature on the wrong side of the fabric.
+Be sure to iron on medium temperature on the inside-out of the fabric.